alasher/gblite/README.md

-# gb_reader
+# gblite
-A simple Z87 bytecode disassembler
+A basic Game Boy emulator, written in Rust.

-This is a personal weekend-project to learn a little more about Rust and GameBoy architecture.
+This is a personal weekend-project, just to learn a little more about Rust and z87-like ISAs.